 - 1. Successful mastery of the material assigned on this syllabus and its accompanying study guides.
-Students are reminded that their final comprehensive oral evaluation will cover all material assigned for the course regardless of whether it was used or discussed in tutorials or conversation sessions. - 2.
-At least 7 hours per week of independent study (at least one hour per day).
+Students are reminded that their two final comprehensive oral evaluations will cover all material assigned for each course regardless of whether it was used or discussed in tutorials or conversation sessions. - 2.
+Fourteen to sixteen hours per week of independent study (at least two hours per day).
 The program provides weekly study guides that include instructions for both oral and written practice.
 The guides also include preparation for conversation sessions and homework to be handed in at each tutorial. - 3.
-Weekly 30-minute individual tutorials with the mentor assigned to the course.
+Weekly 60-minute individual tutorials with the mentor assigned to the course.
 Mentors will go over written homework assignments, answer questions brought by students, work on individual issues with pronunciation and grammar, and provide practice drills in preparation for written and oral evaluations. - 4.
-Weekly one-hour small group conversation sessions.
+Weekly 90-minute small group conversation session.
 Conversation sessions are led by the mentors and/or native- or fluent-speaking undergraduate or graduate student conversation partners.
 Conversation sessions provide practice with both speaking and listening comprehension.
 Conversation sessions constitute the primary practice for the oral fluency portion of the final evaluation. - 5.
-Weekly homework assignments submitted at the tutorial meeting.
+Weekly homework assignments submitted by the tutorial meeting.
 Weekly homework assignments should be submitted in hardcopy at the start of each tutorial session.
 Homework must be submitted on time at the tutorial to receive credit.
 No late submissions will be accepted.
 When a student is absent from their session or the session is rescheduled, the assignment is due at their next tutorial.
 At the end of the semester, every student's two lowest homework scores will be dropped.
 Students who submit all homework assignments will have their two lowest scores dropped AND receive 3 points of extra credit on their final course grade, equivalent to a partial letter grade.
 Mentors can provide feedback and comments on late submissions, but students will not receive credit.
 Any exceptions due to illness or other emergencies must be cleared by the program director.
-Self-granted extensions will not be honored. - 6.
-Weekly self-assessment reports submitted on time.
+Self-granted extensions will not be honored.

+- 6. Weekly self-assessment reports submitted on time.
 Self-assessments are due at the end of each week and are recorded as "on time" as long as they are received by 9:00 am the following Monday morning.
 Late self-assessments will only receive partial credit.
-The self-assessments help students to evaluate their own progress in learning the language and their overall development of language learning strategies, and also alert the program staff to any problems with preparation or logistical details of the course.

-- 7. Writing skills assessment to be completed at the end of the semester. - 8.
-Final comprehensive oral evaluation covering listening and reading comprehension, conversational fluency, vocabulary, grammar, pronunciation, and cultural knowledge.
+The self-assessments help students to evaluate their own progress in learning the language and their overall development of language learning strategies, and also alert the program staff to any problems with preparation or logistical details of the course. - 7.
+Writing skills assessment for each course.
+The first writing skills assessment will be done at mid-semester and the second completed at the end of the regular semester. - 8.
+Final comprehensive oral evaluation for each course covering listening and reading comprehension, conversational fluency, vocabulary, grammar, pronunciation, and cultural knowledge.
+Students in the accelerated course sequence take the first final evaluation at mid-semester and the second during the regular final evaluation period.